Federal judges rule in favor of NASCAR in lawsuit filed by Jordan-owned 23XI and Front Row

 The judges said in Thursday’s ruling they were not aware of any case that supports the lower court’s theory of antitrust law, so they vacated the injunction.

+“In short, because we have found no support for the proposition that a business entity or person violates the antitrust laws by requiring a prospective participant to give a release for past conduct as a condition for doing business, we cannot conclude that the plaintiffs made a clear showing that they were likely to succeed on the merits of that theory,” the court said.
+“And without satisfaction of the likelihood-of-success element, the plaintiffs were not entitled to a preliminary injunction.”

 The teams have 14 days to appeal to the full court.
-The injunction also has no bearings on the merits of the case.
+The injunction also has no bearings on the merits of the case, and the earliest NASCAR can treat the teams as unchartered — a charter guarantees their organizations a starting spot each week and prize money — is one week after the deadline to appeal, provided there is no pending appeal.

+NASCAR has not said what it would do with the six charters held by the two organizations if they are returned to the sanctioning body.
+There are only 36 chartered cars for a 40-car field.
+If the teams do not appeal, the six entries would have to compete as “open” cars — which means they’d have to qualify on speed each week to make the race and they would receive a fraction of the money.

+It’s not clear what would happen to Reddick’s contract.
+He goes to Michigan this weekend ranked sixth in the Cup Series standings.
+Both organizations are still seeking a win this season — Hamlin’s three victories are with Joe Gibbs Racing, the team he drives for.